human2l/NextJS-Notes/Next.js.md

 There are several ways you can setup fonts in Next.js.

 1. You can choose to download those fonts, store them in your project and then apply those in your code.
-2. You can download those directly from Google Fonts, set them inside _document.js without having to store them locally in your project for example,[ check the docs](https://nextjs.org/docs/basic-features/font-optimization)
+2. You can copy links directly from Google Fonts, set them inside _document.js without having to store them locally in your project for example,[ check the docs](https://nextjs.org/docs/basic-features/font-optimization)

+### For the first way:

-For the second way, copy the font files into `/public/fonts/`, then we need to add `<link>` in `_document.js`:
+Copy the font files into `/public/fonts/`, then we need to add `<link>` in `_document.js`:

 #### _document.js